MicheSi/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+.map returns a new array of elements while looping through the original array, whereas .forEach does not return a new array.

 2. What is the difference between a function and a method?

+Methods are functions that are used within objects.

 3. What is closure?

+A closure is a function that has access to it's outer function scope.
+(Code written at an inner scope that can be used in an outer scoper.)

 4. Describe the four rules of the 'this' keyword.

+Window/Global Binding: "this refers to the global object Implicit Binding: "this" refers to the object called to the left of the dot New Binding: "this refers to the object that is being created using the "new" keyword Explicit Binding: "this" refers to whatever is being defined using .call, .apply or .bind

 5. Why do we need super() in an extended class?

+It tells the class that it's attributes are now being passed into it from the extended class.

 ## Project Set up